getporter/porter/docs/content/docker-images/client.md

 **Notes**

-* The docker socket must be mounted to the container in order to execute a bundle, using `-v /var/run/docker.sock:/var/run/docker.sock`.
+* The Docker socket must be mounted to the container in order to execute a bundle, using `-v /var/run/docker.sock:/var/run/docker.sock`.
 * The `ENTRYPOINT` is set to `porter`, to change that you can use `--entrypoint`, for example `docker run --rm -it --entrypoint /bin/sh porter`.
-* Don't mount the entire porter home directory, because that's where the porter binary is located, instead mount individual directories such as claims or credentials underneath it.
+* Don't mount the entire Porter home directory, because that's where the porter binary is located, instead mount individual directories such as claims or credentials underneath it.
 Otherwise you will get an error like `exec user process caused "exec format error"`.

 ## Examples
-Here are some examples of how to use the porter client docker image.
+Here are some examples of how to use the Porter client Docker image.

 ### Create
 ```